 What’s the fund?

 Achieving a net zero emissions future is only achievable through a multi-layered approach of innovation, education and communication.
-To drive innovation, BU has partnered with Santander to support the next generation of Eco Entrepreneurs to bring your ideas to reality or grow your business.
+To drive innovation, BU have partnered with Santander to support the next generation of eco-entrepreneurs to bring their ideas to reality or grow their businesses.

 - Are you passionate enough to make it a reality or grow it to the next level?